Robust Contracts with Exploration: Model

-One foundation for $w\kh{0}=0$ is the standard \emph{free disposal condition}, plus a \emph{lowest support condition} on the agents' possible actions.
+Assume that the agents have limited liability, so the payment to them can never be strictly negative.
+A \textit{contract} is a continuous\footnote{The continuity assumption is made only to ensure the existence of best responses of the agents.
+This assumption becomes vacuous if $Y$ is a finite set, and can also be weakened to upper semicontinuity with additional verifications.
+See also \citet[footnote 1]{Carroll15}, \citet[footnote 3]{WCFC}, \citet[footnote 1]{CB22}.} function $w: {Y}\to \mathbb{R}^+$ such that $w\kh{0}=0$.
+One foundation for $w\kh{0}=0$ is \emph{two-sided limited liability},\footnote{See also \citet[Definition 6]{BR23}.} which also requires that the contracts never pay more than output: $0\le w\kh{y}\le y$ for all values of $y$.
+We do not explicitly impose two-sided limited liability, but only view it as a possible explanation for $w\kh{0}=0$.\footnote{Another foundation for $w\kh{0}=0$ is the standard \emph{free disposal condition}, plus a \emph{lowest support condition} on the agents' possible actions.
 We say a technology $A$ satisfies the \emph{lowest support condition} if, for all $\kh{F,c}\in A$, the lowest output $0$ is in the support of $F$.
 Under these two conditions, the principal will only offer contracts with $w\kh{y}\ge w\kh{0}$ for all $y$, because otherwise the agent may discard output to receive more payments.
-Given limited liability, it is then without loss of generality to focus on contracts with $w\kh{0}=0$, since a constant shift does not affect the agent's incentives, but only increases the principal's payoff.\footnote{If $w\kh{0}>0$, let $\tilde{w}\kh{y}=w\kh{y}-w\kh{0}\ge 0$ be another valid contract.
-The agent's chosen action does not change if the principal instead offers $\tilde{w}$, but this increases the principal's payoff by $w\kh{0}$.} Although we do not explicitly impose these two conditions, but only view them as a possible explanation for $w\kh{0}=0$, all results and derivations of the baseline model extend to the framework in which these two conditions hold.
-We maintain the assumption that $w\kh{0}=0$ throughout the analysis.
+Given limited liability, it is then without loss of generality to focus on contracts with $w\kh{0}=0$, since a constant shift does not affect the agent's incentives, but only increases the principal's payoff.
+That is, if $w\kh{0}>0$, let $\tilde{w}\kh{y}=w\kh{y}-w\kh{0}\ge 0$ be another valid contract. the agent's chosen action does not change if the principal instead offers $\tilde{w}$, but this increases the principal's payoff by $w\kh{0}$. }

-The timing within each period $t$ is summarized as follows: \begin{enumerate} \item The principal offers a contract $w_t$. \item Agent $t$ chooses $a_t=\kh{F_t,c_t}\in {{A}}$, or quits the relationship (zero payoff for both parties). \item Output $y_t\sim F_t$ is realized. \item Payoffs $y_t-w_t\kh{y_t}$ to the principal and $w_t\kh{y_t}-c_t$ to agent $t$. \end{enumerate}
+The timing within each period $t$ is summarized as follows: \begin{enumerate} \item The principal offers a contract $w_t$. \item Agent $t$ chooses $a_t=\kh{F_t,c_t}\in {{A_t}}$, or quits the relationship (zero payoff for both parties). \item Output $y_t\sim F_t$ is realized. \item Payoffs $y_t-w_t\kh{y_t}$ to the principal and $w_t\kh{y_t}-c_t$ to agent $t$. \end{enumerate}